 Behind the scenes

-This interview is part of LEFF’s Into the Weeds interview series—a series that amplifies individuals whose work contributes to the achievement of the United Nation Sustainable Development Goals (SDGs) at every level.
-We bring you insights from renowned experts and the leaders of global organizations and innovative local businesses.
-Clair Myatt (she/her) is the manager of LEFF Sustainability Group, for which Katie Parry (she/her) is the director.
+This interview is part of LEFF’s Into the Weeds interview series—a series that amplifies individuals whose work contributes to the achievement of the SDGs at every level.
+We’ll be bringing you insights from renowned experts and the leaders of global organizations and innovative local businesses.
+Clairissa Myatt (she/her) is the manager of LEFF Sustainability Group, for which Katie Parry (she/her) is the director.

 Comments and opinions expressed by interviewees are their own and do not represent or reflect the opinions, policies, or positions of LEFF or have its endorsement.